Miguel-EpicJS/AlchemyREST/README.md

 # Alchemy REST

-In the future I project to make this repo the backend of an Alchemy based game, but for now I'm using it to train building REST api's, tests and many other things.
+In the future I project to make this repo the backend of an Alchemy based rpg, but for now I'm using it to train building REST api's, tests and many other things.

 ## Current routes: